Charles-Zhang-Somewhere/Somewhere/README.md

 ```
-If no arguments is given, enter interactive session.

 Tags: show all tags (along with ID and total and tag usage count) (in a plain ordered single line comma delimited list

 Files + count + recent: show all files with: ID, add date, name, tags, remark (if any) in command line, per count number of lines each time (Add Date, Revision Date, Revision Count are all derived, not in meta)